The Secret Behind My Bulletproof Resilience In Crisis Support

 Don’t Just Take My Word For It

-There’s lots to say about mindset when it comes to reflective practice, I’ll keep it surface level but please know this isn’t professional advice.
+There’s lots to say about mindset when it comes to reflective practice, I’ll keep it surface level but please know this isn’t specific advice.

 It wouldn’t be responsible for me to sell you this stuff as a solution or snake oil that will take away your struggles.
 It’s really not.
 It’s my personal opinions based on my personal experiences.

-Please don’t fall into the trap of thinking I know things and therefore you don’t have to think for yourself.
+Please don’t fall into the trap of reading-but-not-questioning this article because I have taken the time to write it.

 Run it past someone you trust, what do they think about the words above?
 Share this article with them and tear it apart (if you do, send me the shreds!).